lmfit/lmfit-py/doc/fitting.rst

    :type  scale_covar:  bool (default ``True``)
    :param iter_cb:  function to be called at each fit iteration.
 See :ref:`fit-itercb-label` for details.
    :type  iter_cb:  callable or ``None``
-   :param fit_kws:  dictionary to pass to :func:`scipy.optimize.leastsq` or :func:`scipy.optimize.minimize`.
+   :param fit_kws:  dictionary to pass to :scipydoc:`optimize.leastsq` or :scipydoc:`optimize.minimize`.
    :type  fit_kws:  dict

    :return: :class:`MinimizerResult` instance, which will contain the